Convergence of the extended Kalman filter with small and state-dependent noise: Motivating example from mathematical epidemiology

-In this section, we introduce a filtering system from mathematical epidemiology that is related to stochastic epidemic models with partial information and can be reformulated using appropriate time scaling as the filter system specified in \eqref{FiltPb}.
-Let us consider the $SI^\pm S$ epidemic model in which a population is divided into three compartments according to the health state of individuals: susceptible ($S$), undetected infected ($I^-$), and detected infected ($I^+$).
+In this section, we introduce a filtering system from mathematical epidemiology that is related to stochastic epidemic models with partial information and can be approximated by the filter system specified in \eqref{FiltPb}.
+Let us consider the $SI^\pm S$ epidemic, modeling the spread of an infectious disease in which a population is divided into three compartments according to the health state of individuals: susceptible ($S$), undetected infected ($I^-$), and detected infected ($I^+$).
 The associated flowchart is depicted in Figure \ref{figcompartmtSIpm}.

-This model assumes that when a susceptible individual is infected, he or she is first presymptomatic or asymptomatic.
-This individual is accounted for in the $I^-$ compartment.
-After a test that occurs at a rate of $\alpha$, the undetected infected individuals become detected and move to the $I^+$ compartment.
-Here, people are in quarantine and can no longer infect new susceptible individuals.
-Both detected and undetected infected individuals recover from the infection and return to the susceptible compartment.
-The parameters $\beta$, $\rho^-$, and $\rho^+$ are the infection intensity, the recovery rates for the undetected and detected infected, respectively.
-We consider the population size $N$ to be constant, that is, $S + I ^- + I^+ = N$.
-A more detailed description of such models can be found in \citet{kamkumo2025estimating,kamkumo2025stochastic,ouabo2025phd}, \citet{ njiasse2025stoch,mbouandi2025phd}.
-The stochastic dynamics of such a compartmental model can be derived using a continuous-time Markov chain approach as described in \citet{BrittonPardoux2019} and in \cite{kamkumo2025stochastic}.
+Individuals that are susceptible to the disease form the compartment $S$.
+By contact to infectious individuals they become infected and transition with rate $\beta>0$ to the compartment $I^-$ of undetected infected individuals.
+Here, presymptomatic or asymptomatic individuals and those who are not aware about their infection are collected.
+All of them are considered infectious and are not in quarantine.
+The health authorities test the population for the infectious disease with a test rate $\alpha>0$.
+People from group $I^-$ test positive and move to group $I^+$, which consists of confirmed or detected infected individuals who are in quarantine and can no longer infect susceptible individuals.
+Both detected and undetected infected individuals recover from the infection with recovery rates $\rho^+,\rho^->0$, and return to the susceptible compartment $S$.
+A more detailed description of such models can be found in \cite{kamkumo2025estimating,kamkumo2025stochastic,ouabo2025phd}, \cite{njiasse2025stoch,mbouandi2025phd}.

+We denote the number of individuals in the three compartments at time $t\ge0$ by $S(t),I^-(t),I^+(t)$.
+The total population size is assumed to be constant and denoted by $N$.
+Then for all $t\ge 0$ it holds $S(t) + I^-(t) + I^+(t) = N$.
+Since the number of confirmed infected individuals in compartment $I^+$ is known to health authorities due to monitoring through testing, $I^+(t)$ can be treated as an observable variable.
+However, the size of the compartments $S$ and $I^-$ is not directly observable, as the infection status of their individuals is unknown.
+Therefore, $S(t)$ and $I^-(t)$ must be treated as hidden or unobservable variables that can only be estimated based on observations of $I^-$.

+The stochastic dynamics of such a compartmental model can be derived using a continuous-time Markov chain approach as described in \cite{BrittonPardoux2019} and in \cite{kamkumo2025stochastic}.
 For large population sizes $N$, diffusion approximations can be derived for the state vector $X$, which contains the relative subpopulation sizes.
 These are stochastic differential equations of the form